buildpacks/rfcs/text/0000-release-process.md

 ### Lazy Consensus

-Rather than convening a specific Change Control Board, a release candidate is published and shared via mailing list and/or Slack
+Rather than convening a specific Change Control Board, a release candidate and accompanying release notes is published and shared via mailing list and/or Slack with appropriate maintainer groups tagged.
+The change review process is then opened for no less than five working days, during which any maintainer or contributor can raise any issues, including requesting an extension to the review period.

+##### Advantages

+- Scheduling time for individuals to review a release should be simpler than trying to convene a group of people frequently over a week long period.

+##### Disadvantages

+- The absence of blocking comments may not provide confidence that the release candidate has been actively reviewed by all (or any) maintainers.
+- Time spent thoroughly reviewing and reaching a decision to approve the release will become the responsibility of each individual, rather than the forcing function of regularly scheduled meetings.
+- An individual, or group would still need to take responsibility to actually initiate the publishing of a release.

+### Continuous Release Notes

+Each feature-adding or -changing PR should be accompanied with a change or addition to a release notes document or folder in order to be accepted.

+##### Advantages

+- Simpler to release, as notes just need compiling

+##### Disadvantages

+- Note style and quality may be inconsistent amongst contributors

 # Prior Art
 [prior-art]: #prior-art